rumagoso/worldview-belief-system-card/examples/README.md

 ## Improvement Opportunities
 All three examples show room for higher transparency scores, particularly in cultural pluralism and detailed procedural documentation - demonstrating the value of the WBSC standard for driving better disclosure.

+New stakeholder input category provides community and stakeholder validation.